Welcome to the Table

 We are The Table.

 The Table is a member of the Gather Network, a group of interdenominational young adult communities dedicated to engaging deeply with our faith.
 Whether you have a church home that you love or haven’t been in a while (or ever!), you are welcome here.
+The Table offers an opportunity for young adults to come together across denominational lines to fellowship and learn about our faith together.

 We gather twice monthly at locations across the valley for fellowship, fun, and faith discussions.
 Anyone 18-35 (or somewhere close to that) is welcome to join in!